crosslink-ch/CL-School-of-Best-Practices/README.md

-# 10up Engineering Best Practices
+# CrossLink School of Best Practices

 > These are the official best practices for 10up.
 This guide dictates how we, as a company, engineer websites.
 The purpose behind them is to improve the quality of the experiences we build as well as to standardize in order to facilitate more effective collaboration.